SamB-NZ/Appliance-Beep-Detector/README.md

 These tones and timings were determined by recording the appliance beep on a phone and analysing it in Audacity.
 The parameters and state machine detection logic can be modified to support different beep frequencies, durations, or patterns.

-Example of Audacity view including the frequency analysis where the two distinct tone can be seen as the sharp peaks (the 2400Hz one is selected, see the red line):
+Example of Audacity view including the frequency analysis where the two distinct tones can be seen as the sharp peaks (the 2400Hz one is selected, see the red line):

 <img width="2241" height="1244" alt="Screenshot 2026-03-08 155141" src="https://github.com/user-attachments/assets/9939ccfe-9280-45a2-9816-f4e47b36a58c" />